ietf-wg-asdf/SDF/sdf.md

 ## Definitions section

-The Definitions section contains one or more type definitions according to the class name keywords for type definitions (for object, property, action, event, data, as well as thing and product); the names for these type keywords are capitalized and prefixed with `sdf`.
+The Definitions section contains one or more groups, each identified by a Class Name Keyword (there can only be one group per keyword; the actual grouping is just a shortcut and does not carry any specific semantics).
-The keywords are used with JSON maps (objects), the keys of which serve for naming the individual entries and the values define or declare an individual entry.
+The value of each group is a JSON map (object), the keys of which serve for naming the individual definitions in this group, and the corresponding values provide the qualities (name-value pairs) for the individual definition.

-Each class defined may have zero or more type definitions associated with it.
+Each group may contain zero or more definitions.
-Each defined identifier creates a new type and term in the target namespace, and has a scope of the current definition block.
+Each identifier defined creates a new type and term in the target namespace.

-A definition consists of a map entry using the newly defined term as a JSON key, with a value consisting of a map of Qualities and their values.
+Declarations have a scope of the current definition block.

 A definition may in turn contain other definitions.
-Each definition consists of the newly defined identifier and a set of key-value pairs that represent the defined qualities and contained type definitions.
+Each definition consists of the newly defined identifier and a set of key-value pairs that represent the defined qualities and contained definitions.

 An example for an Object definition is given in {{exobject}}: